Hypercubed/Epsilon-Prime/tutorial.md

 The only way to regain energy is to take a turn.
 In the upper left you will see the turn indicator.

 Use the >| button to advance one turn.

-Use the play and fast forward buttons to cycle through turns.